PanosEconomou/notes/Projects/Topological_Paths/Anyon_Symmetry.md

 ## Invitation: Toric Code

 The toric code lives on a lattice.
 On each edge of the lattice we place a qubit.
 A qubit is simply a quantum system that lives on $\mathcal{H} = \mathbb{C}^2$.
-So we place one of these at every point on the lattice and then we can start thinking about Operators.
+So we place one of these at every point on the lattice and then we can start thinking about operators.

 ## Fusion